This example demonstrates joint sampling clock and carrier frequency offset tracking in a WLAN receiver.

 peg - The phase error gradient (radians per subcarrier) per symbol

-The SRO and residual CFO are estimated from these measurements using a linear least-square fit of the rate of change.
-The measurements are plotted using the helper function trackingPlotSROCFOEstimates.
+Estimate the SCO and residual CFO from these measurements using a linear least-square fit of the rate of change.
+The trackingPlotSCOCFOEstimates function performs these measurements and plot the results.

-The example shows how you can track and correct sampling clock and carrier frequency offsets can be tracked and corrected for while recovering the data field of a WLAN waveform.
+This example shows how you can track and correct sampling clock and carrier frequency offsets when recovering the data field of a WLAN waveform.

-Data field recovery functions with joint pilot tracking for VHT, HT-MF and non-HT formats are provided, along with an object to configure the recovery algorithms:
+This example uses data field recovery functions with joint pilot tracking for VHT, HT-MF and non-HT formats, and an object to configure the recovery algorithms.

 Chiueh, Tzi-Dar, Pei-Yun Tsai, Lai.
 I-Wei, and Tzi-Dar Chiueh.
 Baseband Receiver Design for Wireless MIMO-OFDM Communications.
 2nd ed.
 Hoboken, N.J: J. Wiley & Sons, 2012.

-Horlin, P.F. and Bourdoux, A. Digital Compensation for Analog Front-Ends: A New Approach to Wireless Transceiver Design.
+Horlin, François, and André Bourdoux.
+Digital Compensation for Analog Front-Ends: A New Approach to Wireless Transceiver Design.
 Chichester, West Sussex ; Hoboken, NJ: J. Wiley & Sons, 2008.